GoogleCloudPlatform/keras-idiomatic-programmer/zoo/README.md

 # Model Zoo

-All the models here are coded using the idiomatic design pattern for models.
-The models are based on their corresponding research paper and presented in two styles:
+All the models here are coded using design pattern for models.
+The models are based on their corresponding research paper and presented in two design patterns:

-  1. Academic - procedural, documented in comments and w/o production wrapping.
+  1. Idiomatic - procedural: for academic/educational audience.
-  2. Composable (end in _c.py) - OOP with composable groups and blocks for reuse.
+  2. Composable (end in _c.py) - object oriented programming: for production audience.

 | Model       | Paper |<br/>
 *Deep Convolutional Neural Networks*<br/>